cchitsiang/awesome-stars/topics.md

 - [lukeed/taskr](https://github.com/lukeed/taskr) - A fast, concurrency-focused task automation tool.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 - [nwjs/nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.
-- [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
 - [twitter/twitter-text](https://github.com/twitter/twitter-text) - Twitter Text Libraries.
 This code is used at Twitter to tokenize and parse text to meet the expectations for what can be used on the platform.
 - [standard/standard](https://github.com/standard/standard) - 🌟 JavaScript Style Guide, with linter & automatic code fixer
 - [webtorrent/webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web